catid/shorthair/README.md

 #### Credits

-This software was written entirely by myself ( Christopher A. Taylor <mrcatid@gmail.com> ).
-If you find it useful and would like to buy me a coffee, consider [tipping](https://www.gittip.com/catid/).
+Software by Christopher A. Taylor mrcatid@gmail.com

+Please reach out if you need support or would like to collaborate on a project.